-Join Bill Ferguson for an in-depth discussion in this video Configuring high availability on an Edge, part of Up and Running with VMware NSX.
+Join Bill Ferguson for an in-depth discussion in this video Configuring high availability on an Edge, part of Learning VMware NSX.

 - There are many, many things that you can do…with an NSX Edge, as you've seen.…It can be a router, it can be a load balancer,…it can be involved in network address translation,…it can be involved in virtual private networks.…All kinds of things you can do with an edge.…One thing you don't want an edge to be…is a single point of failure.…You don't want it that you got that many services…centered on one virtual machine…and that virtual machine fails.…Then all of those services go away.…